NullandKale/ILGPUWiki/Tutorial_01.md

 ### Sample 01|02
 There is currently no guaranteed way to find the most powerful accelerator usable from only software.
-The following is a pretty simple way to get what is likely the best accelerator.
-If you have multiple GPU's or something uncommon you may need something more complex.
+The following is a pretty simple way to get what is likely the best accelerator if you have zero or one GPUs.
+If you have multiple GPUs or something uncommon you may need something more complex.
 In general you also probably want to store your context and accelerator as a member variable

 ```C#